Minimally Invasive Surgery

 When performed on the foot, minimally invasive surgery is leveraged as an ideal way to get patients the treatment they need without inflicting unnecessary parts of the foot.

 When conservative treatment options don’t work or are not right for your condition or injury, surgery is likely the best option.
 Thankfully, Hicksville Podiatry is a leader in minimally invasive surgery options that can get you back on your feet fast.
 For more information call us or request an appointment online.
-We have 2 convenient locations to serve you in Hicksville NY, and West Hempstead NY.

 In the process, surgeons make numerous tiny incisions through which they fit specially designed tools to perform the operation.
 Minimal tissue trauma and minimal exposure to the surgical field are achieved through these small incisions, resulting in little or no harm to the adjacent tissues.
 Because of this, foot surgery that is minimally invasive allows us to better manage and predict a patient’s recovery and outcome.